MirkoHernandez/denote-folgezettel/Readme.md

 Add a signature to an unnumbered note selecting a target note and creating a note at level using its signature.

+> [!NOTE]
+> Notes should not generally change signature.The following command is
+> used to correct the premature numbering of notes (I made this
+> mistake in the initial stages of a few zettelkastens).

+### denote-fz-rename-unnumbered

+Rename dired marked files' signature to unnumbered.
+Included for convenience; proper use of `denote-fz-unnumbered` should eliminate the need for this command.

 ### denote-fz-select-command